-In another case of a single, male immigrant steelworker killing a single, female immigrant over a spurned proposal, Joseph Orosz killed Teresa Bobak on January 8, 1896, in Greenfield.
+In a scenario that would be repeated a few years later – a single, male immigrant steelworker killing a single, female immigrant over a spurned proposal – Joseph Orosz killed Teresa Bobak on January 8, 1896, in Greenfield.
 Both were from Hungary.

 While Orosz fell desperately in love with Bobak, there are conflicting reports as to whether she reciprocated.
 Believing that they would marry, Orosz began to prepare for their life together.
 As Bobak became aware of these plans, she indicated she would not marry him.